Dr. Nicholas David James Baldwin, F.R.S.A.

 He served as Special Assistant to a group of Members of the House of Lords in the early 1980s, and in the 1983 General Election was a Candidate for election to the House of Commons.

-In the summer of 1984 he was appointed Lecturer and Tutor in British Government and Politics at Wroxton College.
-In August the following year he was appointed Head of the College – the chief academic, administrative and financial officer with responsibilities for the organization, development, management and operation of the College.
+In the summer of 1984, he was appointed Lecturer and Tutor in British Government and Politics at Wroxton College.
+In August of the following year, he was appointed Head of the College – the chief academic, administrative, and financial officer with responsibilities for the organization, development, management, and operation of the College.
 It is a position he has held since then.
 In addition, he has continued to carry a full teaching load as Lecturer and Tutor in British Government and Politics.

 An authority on Parliament, Dr Baldwin is a member of the prestigious Study of Parliament Group and an Associate of the Centre for Legislative Studies.
 Among a large number of journal articles, other articles, reviews, etc., his publications include: